Handbags 101: Lesser-Known Types of Handbags

 A shoulder bag might be the most common, but let’s get this straight: a handbag can come in all shapes and sizes — and those shapes and sizes have all different names.
 There are many names you might know, like the clutch, backpack, or tote.
 And, if you aren’t familiar, you are likely able to figure out what these names mean using context clues.
 But, there are also many names you might not know.
 Let's dive in!

-The Bowler Bag
+The Bowler Handbag

 Let’s start with the first item listed that might have you scratching your head: the bowler.
 The bowler bag’s name has a quite obvious history, in my opinion.
 It comes from the sport of bowling!
 A bowling bag often needed a more rigid frame to support the heaviest bowling ball weight of up to 16-pounds — and it often took on a dome shape to fit the shape of the sphere inside.